ASE A3 Manual Drive Train and Axles

 Answer B is wrong.
 The module controls a motor that moves a set of rails and forks.
 A faulty shift motor prevents 4WD engagement.

 Answer C is correct.
-If the transfer case makes a popping sound when placed into 4WD, it's excess slack in the chain striking the case and then snapping back into position.
+The transfer case will make a popping sound when placed into 4WD when the excess slack in the chain strikes the case and then snaps back into position.

 Answer D is wrong.
 Circuit problems like a faulty relay typically prevent motor operation.

 14. A vehicle has an excessive vibration at highway speeds.
-Technician A says to use a dial gauge to measure the driveshaft for driveshaft runout.
-Technician B says to test the driveshaft companion flange for runout by placing a dial gauge on the flange surface and rotating the flange.
+Technician A says to use a dial gauge to measure the driveshaft for runout.
+Technician B says to use a dial gauge to test the driveshaft companion flange for runout.
 Who is correct?

 • A. Technician A